hmsiccbl/screensaver-docs/administration.md

 ---

 The Screensaver administrative interface manages:
-* Administrative User accounts, User Groups, and Permissions
+* Administrative User accounts
+* "Screener" accounts: the principal investigators, lead screeners, and other researchers involved in the screening projects
-* Experimenatalist User accounts, Data sharing rules, and Service activities
+* Data sharing rules, and Service activities
-* Library collections of reagents stored in plates or barcoded tubes
+* Library collections of reagents stored in plates or in barcoded tubes
-* All data associated with the high throughput Screen including:
+* Screening projects, including:
   * Library screening visits
   * Detailed volume tracking of reagent use
   * Screening data sets